Page Content - Left Column

 What you need to Apply for Financial Aid

-The U.S. Income Tax Return filed after January 1 for the student, his/her parents (if he/she applies as a dependent student) and his/her spouse's return (if he/she is married and his/her spouse filed a separate return).
+The U.S. Income Tax Return from a previous year. (examples: for 2017-2018 you will use 2015 U.S. Income Tax Return; for 2018-2019 you will use 2016 U.S. Income Tax Returns; 2019-2020 you will use 2017 U.S. Income Tax Returns), for student, his/her parents (if he/she applies as a dependent student) and his/her spouse's return (if he/she is married and his/her spouse filed a separate return).
+You may view a tutorial on completing the FAFSA here.

 Records of untaxed benefits such as, veteran’s non-education benefits, payments to tax-deferred pensions, and other agencies that might pay non-taxable benefits.